 #### Within the intro_file.R program the following commands redirect all subsequent R

 Here are the data files and programs to practice the above commands:

 Depending on the course, datasets are either presented within the context of the lesson or within a datasets folder.
 Common file extensions for data files include ".dat", ".csv", and ".txt".
 You must download the data from your course website.
-ANGEL provides instructions on how to save a file for Windows users or Mac users.
+Canvas provides instructions on how to save a file for Windows users or Mac users.
 A Save dialog box will be displayed and allow you to save the data file to the location you choose on your computer.